- A canker sore is an open and painful mouth ulcer or sore.

 - not feeling well

-If a canker sore doesn’t heal on its own within two weeks, call your doctor.
+See your doctor if a canker sore doesn’t heal on its own within three weeks.
 This could be a symptom of mouth cancer.

 Your risk for developing canker sores increases if you have a family history of canker sores.
-There are various causes of canker sores.
-In some cases, the cause can’t be determined.
-The most common causes include:
+Canker sores have various causes, and the most common ones include:

 - hormonal fluctuations

-Your doctor can often diagnose a canker sore just by looking at it.
-Your doctor may order blood tests or take a biopsy of the area if there’s a severe breakout or if they think you might have:
+Your doctor can usually diagnose a canker sore by examining it.
+They may order blood tests or take a biopsy of the area if there’s a severe breakout or if they think you might have:

 - a virus